borango/books-mono/manuscript/1_intro.md

 - - -

-I don't find it easy to present a larger system of interrelated topics in a linear way, like in this book.
+I find it difficult to present a larger system of interrelated topics in a linear way, like in this book.

 Most concepts form shorter or longer causal chains, such as: